chen-darren/particleseg3d-for-tablets/README.md

 # ParticleSeg3D for the Analysis of Pharmaceutical Tablets
 By Darren Chen — Biomedical Engineering Senior Design Project, University of Connecticut (2024–2025)

-This branch contains all of Darren's work throughout the 2024–2025 academic year focused on applying ParticleSeg3D to pharmaceutical tablet analysis for Senior Design.
+This branch contains all of Darren's work from the 2024–2025 academic year, focused on adapting and optimizing ParticleSeg3D for pharmaceutical tablet analysis as part of his Senior Design project.
+It serves as a record of the development process, showcasing the pipeline's progression and iterative improvements.

+For the finalized and optimized pipeline—with cleaned-up code and refined documentation—please refer to the `main` branch.
+This `Darren` branch reflects the raw, progressive work.

 ## ParticleSeg3D Source Code Implementation
 - Use the source code implementation if a greater degree of control over ParticleSeg3D is desired